benmarwick/CSSS-Primer-Reproducible-Research/CSSS_WI14_Reproducibility.md

 =======================================================
 - Verification & Reliability: Easier to find and fix bugs.
 The results you produce today will be the same results you will produce tomorrow.
 - Transparency: Leads increased citation count, broader impact, improved institutional memory
-- Efficiency: Via de-duplication of effort.
+- Efficiency: Reuse allows for de-duplication of effort.
 Payoff in the (not so) long run
 - Flexibility: When you dont 'point-and-click' you gain many new analytic options.

 Restrictions
 =======================================================
 - Classified or sensitive data
 - Nondisclosure agreements
-- Software licensing issues
+- Intellectual property & software licensing issues
-- Inertia
+- Inertia & embarassment

 Spectrum of reproducibility
 =======================================================